jlevy/the-art-of-command-line/README.md

 Notes:

 - To keep this to one page, content is implicitly included by reference.
 You're smart enough to look up more detail elsewhere once you know the idea or command to Google.
+Use `apt-get`/`yum`/`dnf`/`brew` (as appropriate) to install new programs.
-- Check out [Explainshell](http://explainshell.com/) to get a helpful breakdown of what the command, pipes, and options do.
+- Use [Explainshell](http://explainshell.com/) to get a helpful breakdown of what commands, options, pipes etc. do.

 ## Basics